With Lil Wayne, Ice Cube And 50 Cent, Trump Makes Final Push For Black Voters

 "It is a very conscious argument to make, considering that America has to make a choice on who they want to lead our country for the next four years," Pierson said in an interview.

 Attempting to convert Black voters into Trump supporters was always a tall order.
-But, the Trump campaign has poured money into outreach to African Americans, and advisers say they believe they have made some inroads.
+But the Trump campaign has poured money into outreach to African Americans, and advisers say they believe they have made some inroads.

 The campaign spent $20 million on radio and TV ads — including a Super Bowl spot — as well as door-knocking operations and opening 17 field offices in Black neighborhoods in swing states.